openingscience/book/_posts/2013-08-06-microblogging_science.md

-While Redfield’s blog was known to an expert audience before, she attained major success as a result the post *“Arsenic-associated bacteria (NASA’s claims)”* (Redfield 2010) that strongly critiqued the paper ''“A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus” *(Wolfe-Simon et al. 2010) which had been previously published in the journal* Science''.
+While Redfield’s blog was known to an expert audience before, she attained major success as a result the post *“Arsenic-associated bacteria (NASA’s claims)”* (Redfield 2010) that strongly critiqued the paper “*A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus”* (Wolfe-Simon et al. 2010) which had been previously published in the journal *Science*.
 In the blog post, Redfield initially reports the findings of the paper and then proceeds with a detailed criticism of the methodology used by the authors of the study.
 As in other entries, she mixes a somewhat informal style with the